 What’s the minimum you’d be happy with in your home?
 If you’re considering geothermal it’s very likely that efficiency is important to you.
 If the minimum you’d accept is a 16 SEER air conditioner paired with a 92 AFUE furnace, it makes sense to use that cost as a starting point for analysis because it represents the minimum amount of money you can spend and still be comfortable (literally).

 Depending on where you live, costs for a 16 SEER air conditioner and a 92 AFUE furnace can vary greatly—but it can reach $13,000 in many areas.
-The cost the cost to install a geothermal heat pump varies based on many factors (geography, ground composition, size of home, equipment chosen, etc.) but could cost $25,000 in the same areas.
+The cost to install a geothermal heat pump varies based on many factors (geography, ground composition, size of home, equipment chosen, etc.) but could cost $25,000 in the same areas.
 There’s currently a 26 % US federal tax credit, decreasing each year through 2022.
 That’s $6,500 as a credit on your taxes, not just a deduction.
 The initial cost difference between an ordinary system and a geothermal system is just $5,500.
 Your area may also have other additional incentives that won’t be factored in for this calculation.

 Geothermal Heating With Paschal